 If you run retros regularly, you know the pattern: you’ve got 30 minutes, but 20 of them disappear into grouping feedback.
 “What went well” turns into a long list.
 People add duplicates.
 Someone starts reading everything out loud.
 And as the facilitator, you’re trying to lead the discussion while also processing every input in real time.

 Slido Ideas is built for exactly this moment.
-Use it to collect retro input from everyone at once (with names or anonymously), then let the team react with likes and emojis so the most important points rise naturally.
-When you’re ready to move forward, use AI-powered grouping to turn scattered comments into clear topics in seconds so you can spend your time discussing solutions, not labeling sticky notes.
+Use it to collect input from everyone (with names or anonymously), then let the team react with likes and emojis so the most important points rise naturally.
+When you’re ready to move forward, use AI-powered grouping to turn scattered comments into clear categories.
+This way, you don’t have to waste time sorting ideas, but can rather spend it discussing them.

 Try this in your next retro: